 The Germans did not continue their retreat from Warsaw.
-They returned in force and flattened almost all of theremaining city.
+They returned in force and flattened almost all of the remaining city.
 Whereas the Russians signaled a revolt, there had no intention of assisting Poles to reclaim their country.
 Instead the Russians had already begun instituting their communist rule.
-They controlled the airfields, what would have allowed Allied planes to drop supplies, IF they even tried.
+They controlled the airfields that would have allowed Allied planes to drop supplies, IF they even tried.
 The Poles were not aware that Churchill and Roosevelt had already met with Stalin, and agreed that Stalin ‘could have Poland’ as a result of the war.
 The Russian army stood by across the Vistula River until the Warsaw Uprising was squelched, then rolled in to claim the city as theirs.

 The Warsaw Uprising is Far Less Well Known and is a Completely Separate and Different Event from the Warsaw Ghetto Uprising

 A discussion of history shouldn’t begin with what “It wasn’t,” but with many things Polish I seem to do that a lot.
 When I first met Henry Zguda, the standard inquiry was “What?
 He wasn’t Jewish?
 Why was he in Auschwitz?”
 I got used to answering every time with “Yes, he was there, and yes he was Catholic.”
 The near identical response I get whenever I mention the Warsaw Uprising is “You mean the Warsaw Ghetto Uprising, correct?”
 Now I respond with “This is the Other uprising.”
 In 2015 I wrote a good overview of both uprisings, why both are significant, and how they are different.
 Read it here.